AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 *	dynamic – changing in forms or format
 * from a data stream – a source that keeps generating or churning data; for example, a sensor reading or a stream of tweets.

-The term data science is designed to resemble other disciplines such as computer science and earth science and reflect that it is a specific, individual field.
+The term data science is designed to resemble other disciplines, such as computer science and earth science, and reflect that it is a specific, individual field.
 In Figure 1.1, you can see the interdisciplinarity of data science, where a number of topics and techniques are borrowed from artificial intelligence and machine learning.

 ![Diagram showing the interdisciplinary links between artificial intelligence, machine learning and data science.](images/DS_IMG001.png)
 **Figure 1.1.** Kotu, V., and Deshpande B., (2018), Data Science Concepts and Practices, Morgan Kaufman.